Engage with Rich Notifications

 - Consider using Firebase Notifications by setting up the Firebase Cloud Messaging SDK using one line of code.
-Then you can send notifications from the Notifications console.
+You can then send notifications from the Notifications console.

 - Make it relevant.
 Only send messages that matter to the user.
-If the user has previously indicated that they prefer specific content, limit notifications that are not related to the requested content.
-One way of ensuring the user receives relevant notifications is to let them select options or filters during an onboarding flow.
+If the user has previously indicated that they prefer specific content, limit notifications that aren’t related to the requested content.
+One way of ensuring that your users receive relevant notifications is to let them select options or filters during an onboarding flow.

 - Focus on the actionable.
 While notifications that inform and update are useful, those that encourage the user to take action are more engaging.
 When adding an action, consider whether it’s more helpful to let users take action directly on the notification without opening the app.
 If an action opens the app, be sure to take the user to the relevant content.
 However, if actions don't open the app, take this into account in your engagement metrics.

 - Prioritize your messaging.
 Give urgent notifications a high priority so they stand out, but don’t overdo it.
-Also, make use of the notification LED for higher priority notifications, where the device has one.
+Also, make use of the notification LED for higher priority notifications on devices that have one.

 - Avoid notification fatigue.
-Be mindful of how many notifications are being sent to the user and avoid duplicate notifications for the same type of event.
-Instead, consider updating a previous notification, either by changing some of its values or by adding to it, or both.
+Be mindful of how many notifications are being sent to the user, and avoid duplicate notifications for the same type of event.
+Instead, consider updating a previous notification, either by changing some of its values, adding to it, or both.

 - Use stack notifications.
 Aggregate similar messages into a summary, giving the user a stack of notifications that appear as a single card.
 Users can then expand the stack to view the details from each notification separately.
 This will help ensure they aren’t overwhelmed with content and don’t become inclined to turn notifications off.